MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_severity.md

 ### -field DUMMYSTRUCTNAME.TargetAbortOnSplitCompletion

+A single bit that indicates that a reported target abort on split completion is a fatal error.

 ### -field DUMMYSTRUCTNAME.MasterAbortOnSplitCompletion

+A single bit that indicates that a reported master abort on split completion is a fatal error.

 ### -field DUMMYSTRUCTNAME.ReceivedTargetAbort

+A single bit that indicates that a reported target abort is a fatal error.

 ### -field DUMMYSTRUCTNAME.ReceivedMasterAbort

+A single bit that indicates that a reported master abort is a fatal error.

 ### -field DUMMYSTRUCTNAME.RsvdZ

+Reserved for system use.

 ### -field DUMMYSTRUCTNAME.UnexpectedSplitCompletionError

+A single bit that indicates that a reported unexpected split completion error is a fatal error.

 ### -field DUMMYSTRUCTNAME.UncorrectableSplitCompletion

+A single bit that indicates that a reported uncorrectable split completion message data error is a fatal error.

 ### -field DUMMYSTRUCTNAME.UncorrectableDataError

+A single bit that indicates that a reported uncorrectable data error is a fatal error.

 ### -field DUMMYSTRUCTNAME.UncorrectableAttributeError

+A single bit that indicates that a reported uncorrectable attribute error is a fatal error.

 ### -field DUMMYSTRUCTNAME.UncorrectableAddressError

+A single bit that indicates that a reported uncorrectable address error is a fatal error.

 ### -field DUMMYSTRUCTNAME.DelayedTransactionDiscardTimerExpired

+A single bit that indicates that an expiration of the delayed transaction discard timer is a fatal error.

 ### -field DUMMYSTRUCTNAME.PERRAsserted

+A single bit that indicates that a reported PERR# assertion is a fatal error.

 ### -field DUMMYSTRUCTNAME.SERRAsserted

+A single bit that indicates that a reported SERR# assertion is a fatal error.

 ### -field DUMMYSTRUCTNAME.InternalBridgeError

+A single bit that indicates that a reported internal bridge error is a fatal error.

 ### -field DUMMYSTRUCTNAME.Reserved

+Reserved for system use.

-#### - AsULONG
+### -field AsULONG

 A ULONG representation of the contents of the PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_STATUS structure.

-#### - TargetAbortOnSplitCompletion

-A single bit that indicates that a reported target abort on split completion is a fatal error.

-#### - MasterAbortOnSplitCompletion

-A single bit that indicates that a reported master abort on split completion is a fatal error.

-#### - ReceivedTargetAbort

-A single bit that indicates that a reported target abort is a fatal error.

-#### - ReceivedMasterAbort

-A single bit that indicates that a reported master abort is a fatal error.

-#### - RsvdZ

-Reserved for system use.

-#### - UnexpectedSplitCompletionError

-A single bit that indicates that a reported unexpected split completion error is a fatal error.

-#### - UncorrectableSplitCompletion

-A single bit that indicates that a reported uncorrectable split completion message data error is a fatal error.

-#### - UncorrectableDataError

-A single bit that indicates that a reported uncorrectable data error is a fatal error.

-#### - UncorrectableAttributeError

-A single bit that indicates that a reported uncorrectable attribute error is a fatal error.

-#### - UncorrectableAddressError

-A single bit that indicates that a reported uncorrectable address error is a fatal error.

-#### - DelayedTransactionDiscardTimerExpired

-A single bit that indicates that an expiration of the delayed transaction discard timer is a fatal error.

-#### - PERRAsserted

-A single bit that indicates that a reported PERR# assertion is a fatal error.

-#### - SERRAsserted

-A single bit that indicates that a reported SERR# assertion is a fatal error.

-#### - InternalBridgeError

-A single bit that indicates that a reported internal bridge error is a fatal error.

-#### - Reserved

-Reserved for system use.

 ## -remarks